 - Ground ginger: Included in the slaw dressing.

 - Carrot: These can be shredded or shaved.
 I just used a peeler and shaved the carrot into small(ish) pieces.

 - Green onions

-- Wonton wrappers: For these tacos you will need the small (3 1/2 inch) wonton wrappers.
+- Wonton wrappers: For these tacos, you will need the small (3 1/2-inch) wonton wrappers.
 These can typically be found in the produce section of the grocery store near items such as refrigerated salad dressings.
-In Asian markets they are generally in the freezer section.
+In Asian markets, they are generally in the freezer section.

 - Nonstick cooking oil: For the wonton shells.

-First step is to marinate the pork.
+The first step is to marinate the pork.
 Whisk together the sesame oil, soy sauce, mirin, rice vinegar, dark soy sauce, Sambal Oelek, chopped garlic, and freshly grated ginger in a small bowl.
 Add the pork and marinade to a bowl or large Ziploc bag and refrigerate for at least one hour, but no more than 24 hours.
 Yes, that means it can be prepared the night before, saving you an hour plus the day of!